 Liverpool - Trent Kone-Doherty

 Having come through the ranks at Derry City, it wasn't long before Trent Kone-Doherty was attracting attention from some of the biggest clubs in England.
-He ultimately opted to sign for Liverpool, joining the club last month.
+He ultimately opted to sign for Liverpool, joining the club in the summer of 2022.
 It is rumoured they forked out a fee of around £150,000 to bring him to Anfield.

 Manchester City - Liam Delap*